 Roles in DataOps and Data Quality

-The people who use the Datactics platform are responsible for the governance of data and reporting on its quality.
-They have titles like Chief Data Officer, Data Quality Manager and Head of Regulation.
-These people are responsible for large volumes of often messy data relating to entities, counterparties, financial reference data and transactions.
+We work closely with the people who use the Datactics platform, the people that are responsible for the governance of data and reporting on its quality.
+They have titles like Chief Data Officer, Data Quality Manager, Chief Digital Officer and Head of Regulation.
+These data consumers are responsible for large volumes of often messy data relating to entities, counterparties, financial reference data and transactions.
 This data does not reside in just one place; it transitions through multiple bank processes.
 It is sometimes “at rest” in a data store and sometimes “in motion” as it passes via Extract, Transform, Load (ETL) processes to other systems that live upstream of the point at which it was sourced.

 For example, a bank might download counterparty information from Companies House to populate its Legal Entity Master.
 This data is then published out to multiple consuming applications for Know Your Customer (KYC), Anti-Money Laundering (AML) and Life Cycle Management.
 In these systems the counterparty records are augmented with information such as a Legal Entity Identifier (LEI), a Bank Identifier Code (BIC) or a ticker symbol.

-This ability to empower subject matter experts who are not programmers to measure data at rest and in motion has led to the following trends:
+This ability to empower subject matter experts and business users who are not programmers to measure data at rest and in motion has led to the following trends:

 - Ownership: Data quality management moves from being the sole responsibility of a potentially remote data steward to all of those who are producing and changing data, encouraging a data driven culture.

 - Federation: Data quality becomes everyone’s job.
 Let’s think about end of day pricing at a bank.
 The team that owns the securities master will want to test accuracy and completeness of data arriving from a vendor.
 The analyst working upstream who takes an end of day price from the securities master to calculate a volume-weighted average price (VWAP) will have different checks relating to the timeliness of information.
 Finally, the data scientist upstream of this who uses the VWAP to create predictive analytics.
 They want to build their own rules to validate data quality.

 Here’s an illustration of how of how we see Datactics Self Service Data Quality (SSDQ) Platform integrating with DataOps in a high–impact way that you might want to consider in your own data strategy.

 1. Data Governance Team